wasimapinjari/react-artist-catalogue/LEARN.md

 ![Resizing Images](public/images/resize.png)

-Currently, the images are of different sizes some of them were around 400 KB, and others 3 MB to 4 MB.
+Currently, the images are of different sizes some of them are around 400 KB, and others 3 MB to 4 MB.
 The different sizes are due to me downloading images from different sources with that comes images with varying dimensions.
 I might download a celebrity full body image of dimension 1080 px x 1920 px (size: 2 MB) and crop only the face creating a 560 px x 560 px (size: 400 KB) image.

 This is bad because we want our website to load fast and for that, we must reduce the size of images.
 Because whenever a person visits our website they essentially download our website and we don't want them to download a gigantic 10 MB website.
 Here is why: